survivejs/webpack-book/manuscript/packages/02_authoring.md

 }
 ```

 What if someone points to a development version of your package directly through GitHub, though?
-It won't work as the `dist-modules` directory will be missing.
-The problem can be fixed using a hook that will generate the needed source.
+It won't work as the `dist-modules` directory is missing.
+The problem can be fixed using a hook that generates the needed source.

 ### Generating a Distribution for Development Usage